 Jump in and out of these book groups any time of the year because you always multiply the pleasure of your reading by sharing it with others.
-Student leaders will help plan the schedule, make sure we have food to share, and decide what titles to read.
 Will you be a leader?
-(Seriously, your librarian Maggie can tackle almost all of the logistics, so simply consider these tips, choose the theme and determine the dates.
+(Seriously, your librarian Maggie can tackle almost all of the logistics, so simply consider the tips at the base of this page, choose the theme and determine the dates.
 It’s easy!)
-Student leaders have the opportunity to recruit new members if they sign up to have a spot at the HIVE Activity Fair in late September, so get ideas from Maggie to promote your club, and go to the HIVE meetings each Monday to get ready.
+Student leaders have the opportunity to recruit new members if they contribute to HIVE’s anticipated Activity Fair in late September/Early October, so get ideas from Maggie to promote your club, and go to the HIVE meetings each week to get ready.

 Andrew Luck Book Club – Not just for football lovers like former quarterback Andrew Luck.
 Evan has helped lead this effort in the past.
 Let Maggie know if you want to help him give it steam this year.
 He can help you connect to Andrew Luck’s picks for each month, great discussion, the Twitter feed and more.